OmenApps/publish-github-to-hashnode/README.md

 ## Development

-To contribute to the development of this action, clone the repository and submit a pull request.
+To contribute to the development of this action, clone the repository, make your changes, and submit a pull request.
+Please ensure you submit a detailed Issue describing the work you are planning to do prior to submitting a PR.

 ## License